abrasof/Rainbow-Song/README.md

 # Rainbow-Song
-this is a song about rainbows
+this is a song about rainbows in the key of C major